JW-1211/G03Final/README.md

 Inspired, Emma went home to start her first painting, the compass now her most treasured possession, guiding her not just through the city, but through her dreams.
 ```

-# Key features of this app include:
+# This app is composed of:

 ## 1️⃣ Overview